OPIXray-author/OPIXray/README.md

     - `--transfer`: indicates the path to SSD pre-trained weight(available at [here](https://s3.amazonaws.com/amdegroot-models/ssd300_mAP_77.43_v2.pth)).

     ```
-    Notes: The model can converge after 60 ~ 80 epcoh training, and long-time training will lead to over fitting.
+    Notes: The model can converge after 60 ~ 80 epoch training, and long-time training will lead to over fitting.
     ```
 #### Testing